Geonovum/disgeo-demo/documents/samenvatting.md

 * Recommendation *: Arrange governance over the semantics of the connections.

-* Recommendation *: Establish agreements on the formation and management of URIs in a national URI strategy or broader linked data strategy, based on the [[NLURIS strategy]] that already provides an impetus for this.
+* Recommendation *: Establish agreements on the formation and management of URIs in a national URI strategy or broader linked data strategy, based on the [[NLURIStrategie]] that already provides an impetus for this.

 * Recommendation *: Require APIs to refer to identifiers from the related object registry if those relationships exist.
 In these cases, have the URIs included in the related object registration in Linked Data.

 ### Best Practices for Data Publication

 In the international context, mostly supported by the EU, a lot of work has already been done on drawing up and documenting Best Practices for data publication [[DWBP]] [[SDW-BP]], the maturity table in chapter 4 is based on this .
-The [[NLAPIS strategy]] also refers explicitly to this.
+The [[NLAPIStrategie]] also refers explicitly to this.
 The use of these Best Practices saves a lot of work in setting new standards and agreements.

 * Recommendation *: Copy the available Best Practices into relevant documents.